planetruby/gems/2020/20-lhs-lhc.md

 end
 ```

-If you believe it or not: with that we just built a very simple Active Record-like wrapper for our API!
+If you believe it or not: with that we just built a simple Active Record-like wrapper for our API!
 It lets us fetch, create, update and delete records plus lots more.

-Of course this doesn't use any authentication yet, but this will be very easy to add later on.
+Of course this doesn't use any authentication yet, but this will be easy to add later on.

 This allows us now to query the API as such: